-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 "This was before cell phones," Feldstein explained on Late Night With Seth Meyers.
 "We didn't have any way to stay in touch."

-Luckily, they ended up at the same high school, and Feldstein remembers the first time she saw Platt, "wearing that shirt with a recycling symbol on it, I'll never forget," she told Vanity Fair in 2017.
+Luckily, they both ended up at Harvard-Westlake in Studio City, Calif., and Feldstein remembers the first time she saw Platt, "wearing that shirt with a recycling symbol on it, I'll never forget," she told Vanity Fair in 2017.
 "And light gray Urban Outfitters tight jeans," Platt added.

 Feldstein told Meyers, "We instantly became best friends—and, sort of like the way that he knew we were best friends was the second week of school."